Wigner and Kondo physics in quantum point contacts revealed by scanning gate microscopy: Discussion

-Our interpretation of these phenomena is that the QPC is switching periodically between two states when the channel length increases, one giving a ZBA, and one giving finite-bias peaks (Fig.~4d).
-The ZBA has been explained theoretically by the Kondo screening of a single localized spin in the channel \cite{Cronenwett-2002,Meir-2002,Sushkov-2003} and the two-impurity Kondo model can account for a splitting of the ZBA \cite{Georges-1999,Aguado-2000,Komijani-2013}.
-To explain the change from a single to a two particle Kondo effect, we refer to theories predicting that electron interactions can localize a finite number of electrons in the channel \cite{Matveev-2004,Rejec-2006,Guclu-2009}.
-On the first conductance plateau and below, transport can be considered as 1D and the electron density is so low that Coulomb repulsion overcomes kinetic energy.
-When the 1D density $n_{1D}$ fulfills the criterion $n_{1D}*a_B \ll 1$, where $a_B$ the effective Bohr radius (10~nm in GaAs), electrons are expected to spontaneously order in a crystal with an inter-particle distance minimizing Coulomb repulsion \cite{Shulenburger-2008}.
-This many-body state, known as a Wigner crystal \cite{Wigner-1934}, has been suggested to be responsible for the 0.7 anomaly in QPCs \cite{Matveev-2004}.
-Quantum Monte Carlo simulations have shown that a few electrons can indeed localize in short 1D wires, with an antiferromagnetic coupling $J$ between adjacent spins, and can be relatively decoupled from the high density reservoirs \cite{Guclu-2009}.
-In contrast with quantum dots with real tunnel barriers, localizing a definite number of electrons (odd or even) in a QPC is not straightforward but can result from self-consistent barriers.
-Friedel oscillations around the saddle-point are strongly enhanced by electron interactions up to the situation where a few electrons localized state separates from the leads.
-On the other hand, Kondo effect requires a relatively open system with a good coupling to the reservoirs and this makes the QPC a suitable platform to observe Kondo phenomena on a interaction-induced localized state \cite{Rejec-2006}.
+The only remaining possibility to explain the presence of localized states in the channel is a spontaneous electron localization which is not induced by potential barriers but instead by electron-electron interactions.
+Indeed, a large number of theoretical and numerical investigations show that interactions can localize a finite number of electrons in the channel~\cite{Sushkov-2003,Matveev-2004,Rejec-2006,Guclu-2009}.
+On the first conductance plateau and below, transport can be considered as 1D, and the electron density is so low that the Coulomb repulsion overcomes the kinetic energy.
+When the 1D density $n_{\rm 1D}$ fulfills the criterion $n_{\rm 1D} \times a_{\rm B} < 1$, where $a_{\rm B}$ is the effective Bohr radius (10~nm in GaAs), electrons are expected to spontaneously order in a crystal, with an inter-particle distance minimizing Coulomb repulsion~\cite{Shulenburger-2008}.
+This many-body state, known as a Wigner crystal~\cite{Wigner-1934,Schulz-1993}, has been suggested to be responsible for the 0.7 anomaly in QPCs~\cite{Matveev-2004}.
+When the electron density in the channel is decreased below the critical value, the density modulations evolve continuously from the $\lambda_{\rm F}/2$ periodicity of Friedel oscillations to the $\lambda_{\rm F}/4$ periodicity of the Wigner crystal~\cite{Soffing-2009}.
+Quantum Monte Carlo simulations have also shown that electrons in the crystallized region can be relatively decoupled from the high density reservoirs and present an antiferromagnetic coupling $J$ between adjacent spins~\cite{Guclu-2009}.
+In contrast to the case of quantum dots with real tunnel barriers, electron localization in a QPC is not straightforward, and results from emergent barriers in the self-consistent potential.
+On the other hand, the Kondo effect requires a relatively open system with a good coupling to the reservoirs, and this makes the QPC a suitable platform to observe Kondo phenomena on an interaction-induced localized state, as shown recently in length-tunable QPCs~\cite{Iqbal-2013a}.